amplabs-ai/amplabs/docs/index.rst

 AmpLabs' Software contains 5 parts: Producer, Agent, Warehouse, Client, and Consumer.

-The producer creates the data.
+The Producer creates the data.
 This would generally refer to something like a battery cycler or electric car that generates data about a battery.
-The agent is responsible for cleaning and collecting that data, and uploading it to the central data warehouse.
-An agent would be run by the same person running the producer, and the warehouse is the central data store that enables the rest of the data analysis and sharing.
-A client would be the application that gives a user easy access to their data.
-(It's worth nothing that in many cases, an agent and client may be a single package.)
-Finally the consumer is the aforementioned end user, who is interested in exploring and analyzing the data.
+The Agent is responsible for cleaning and collecting that data, and uploading it to the central data Warehouse.
+An Agent would be run by the same person running the Producer, and the Warehouse is the central data store that enables the rest of the data analysis and sharing.
+A Client would be the application that gives a user easy access to their data.
+(It's worth nothing that in many cases, an Agent and Client may be a single package.)
+Finally the Consumer is the aforementioned end user, who is interested in exploring and analyzing the data.

 .. _site-docs: